Canaan Dog: Naming

-The Canaan dog is also known as the Kelev K'Naani, Israel Canaan Dog, Bedouin Sheep dog and Palestinian Pariah Dog, The breed standard was created by Israeli Professor Rudolphina Menzel in 1966.
+The Canaan dog is also known as the Kelev K'naani, Israel Canaan Dog, Bedouin Sheep dog and Palestinian Pariah Dog.
+The breed standard was created by Israeli Professor Rudolphina Menzel in 1966.

 History

-Since time immemorial, the Bedouins have used this dog for guarding their herds and camps.
-At the time of the Diaspora, the Israelites were forcefully removed from their land and according to tradition had to leave behind their dogs which reverted to the wild.
+Canaan dogs, or dogs nearly identical, were also found in Syria over 9,000 years ago.
+At the time of the diaspora, the Israelites were forcefully removed from their land and, according to oral tradition, had to leave behind their dogs which reverted to the wild.
 Excavations in Israel unearthed the Ashkelon dog cemetery, the largest known animal cemetery in the ancient world, containing 700 dog skeletons, all of which were anatomically similar to the Canaan dog of modern times.
 The cemetery dates back to the time of occupation by the Persian Empire and archaeologists hypothesize that the dogs were revered as sacred animals.

-Dr. Rudolphina Menzel (1891–1973) used these intelligent scavenger-dogs mainly found in the desert as guard dogs.
-In the 1930s, Menzel was asked by the Haganah to build up a service dog organization.
-She captured a select group of semi-wild individuals, tamed, trained and bred them.
-Menzel found the dogs highly adaptable, trainable, and easy to domesticate.
-It took her about six months to capture her first dog, Dugma, and within a few weeks she was able to take him into town and on buses.
-She began a breeding program in 1934, providing working dogs for the military and she gave pups to be pets and home guard dogs.
-She initiated a selective breeding program to produce the breed known today as the Canaan dog.
+Populations of free-ranging dogs continued to be found in the Negev for many years, with Bedouins using them to herd their livestock and guard their camps.